zetkin/zetkin.org/en/zetkin/calling.md

 ## Get started quickly
 If you want, you are completely in control of call assignments.
-If you just want to get satrted Zetkin has built-in templates for common assignment types.
+If you just want to get started Zetkin has built-in templates for common assignment types.
 If you want to mobilize for a campaign, spread information about something, collect survey responses or periodically stay in touch you will be up and running in minutes.